openkruise/website/docs/en-us/advanced_daemonset.md

 ### Type for rolling update

-Advanced DaemonSet has a `Type` field in `spec.updateStrategy.rollingUpdate` which controls the way to rolling update.
+Advanced DaemonSet has a `rollingUpdateType` field in `spec.updateStrategy.rollingUpdate` which controls the way to rolling update.

 - `Standard`: controller will replace the old daemons by new ones using rolling update i.e replace them on each node one after the other.